Cost & Currency Representation

 Using the Canadian Dollar as an example, the unit (“dollar”) has two decimal places—what’s known as the “minor unit” in ISO 4217: e.g., $123.45 (where 45 is the minor; a fraction of a full unit called “cents” in this example).

-In the above example, there are several fields/elements/tags that we’ll use for other examples, so let’s go into them here:
+In the above example, there are several elements (also called fields or tags) that we’ll use for other examples, so let’s go into them here:

 • accumulationBehaviour is set to an enumeration of “4” — which means “incremental interval data”: “The difference between the value at the end of the prescribed interval and the beginning of the interval.
 This is used for incremental interval data.
 Note: One common application would be for load profile data, another use might be to report the number of events within an interval (such as the number of equipment energizations within the specified period of time.)